g0v-data/g0v-hackmd-archive/notes/YIEWwUA8S1yW9-B2WIlfvg.md

 1. webq is least calibrated because it is least accurate for all models; fits well on the accuracy vs. calibration trendlines.
 2. webq has the same form as triviaqa, short answers with a set of potential matches.
-3. note that, because calibration is generally measured over sets of predictions, diagnosis of individual failures can be difficult; for example, consider a model that outputs 95\% confidence (based on consistency) for 100 task examples, and is correct on 99 of them.  in this case, it is not clear which examples should be analyzed as errors, but it is likely not the case of 95\% confidence with a correct answer, which in fact improves calibration
+3. note that, because calibration is generally measured over sets of predictions, diagnosis of individual failures can be difficult; for example, consider a model that outputs 95\% confidence (based on consistency) for 100 task examples, and is correct on 99 of them.  in this case, it is not clear which examples should be analyzed as errors, but it is likely not the case of 95\% consistency with an incorrect answer, which in fact improves calibration.

 | Method                      |   ECE1 |   ECE2 |   MCE |   Brier |   AUROC |